-Depending on visual methods, AOI test can be applied to detect a lot of surface defects including scratches, nodules, stains, opens, shorts, insufficient or excessive solder, incorrect components, missing components, incorrect polarity of components etc. As a matter of fact, these defects AOI is capable of going through belong to items of manual visual inspection that was mainly applied prior to the popularity of AOI test which is, however, capable of performing them quickly and accurately.
+Depending on visual methods, AOI test can be applied to detect a lot of surface defects including scratches, nodules, stains, opens, shorts, insufficient or excessive solder, incorrect components, missing components, the incorrect polarity of components etc. As a matter of fact, these defects AOI is capable of going through belong to items of manual visual inspection that was mainly applied prior to the popularity of AOI test which is, however, capable of performing them quickly and accurately.

 Multiple inspection objects – Automated Optical Inspection test works perfectly for both bare PCBs and PCBAs.
 For PCB inspection, defects are checked such as shorts, opens and insufficient solder.
-For PCBA inspection, issues are inspected including component soldering, polarity and values.
+For PCBA inspection, issues are inspected including component soldering, polarity, and values.

-Low cost – Compared with Automated/Automatic X-ray Inspection (AXI), post-reflow AOI is less expensive when it comes to solder joint defects inspection including bridges, broken joints, dry joints etc.
+Low cost – Compared with Automated/Automatic X-ray Inspection (AXI), post-reflow AOI is less expensive when it comes to the solder joint defects inspection including bridges, broken joints, dry joints etc.

 Working Principle of AOI Test

 AOI test achieves its inspection process by scanning board surface.
 Depending on one or more high-definition cameras, this equipment can capture images of PCB surface with the help of numerous light sources including fluorescent lighting, LED lighting or infra-red or ultra-violet lighting.
-Then, comparison will be made between the captured image and board parameters that have been input into computer in advance so that differences, abnormalities or even errors can be clearly indicated by its built-in processing software.
+Then, a comparison will be made between the captured image and board parameters that have been input into computer in advance so that differences, abnormalities or even errors can be clearly indicated by its built-in processing software.
 The whole process can be monitored at any second.

-The analysis whether a board is perfect or features issues can be drawn by different algorithms applied by Automated Optical Inspection.
+The analysis of whether a board is perfect or features issues can be drawn by different algorithms applied by Automated Optical Inspection.
 When it comes to simple applications inspection, pixel-counting algorithm is used containing the following methods.

 Object recognition – Object recognition conforms to the same principle as view method in that difference is observed through comparison between an ideal image and the captured image of an object.

 Blob analysis – Blob analysis refers to a process during which the object is separated from the background first.
-Then with a pixel-based image applied, a blob is generated through grouping of object pixels to inspect issues of objects.
+Then with a pixel-based image applied, a blob is generated through a grouping of object pixels to inspect issues of objects.